lgatto/Pbase/README.md

 Pbase
 =====

-Manipluating and exploring protein and proteomics data
+Manipulating and exploring protein and proteomics data.

+Not sure if `Proteins` or `Pbase`; the latter fits well with `Pviz`.